ByrtZ/Portfolio/README.md

 # Welcome to my Portfolio!

 ## About Me
-I am currently a second year university student studying a Computer Science BSc degree, with an interest in software development and software testing.
+I am currently a third year university student studying a Computer Science BSc degree, with an interest in software development and software testing.
 I currently do voluntary software testing work for Noxcrew, which is a company that creates professional content in the video game, Minecraft.
 I am also consistently pushing myself and learning about how to create fun, custom coded content within Minecraft.
 I have a great passion for Minecraft and all the possibilities you can create within it.
 I have mostly written code in Java and Kotlin, along with various smaller university and school projects which were written in Python.

 ### Projects
 - Cheese Hunt: A small, fun Minecraft minigame server plugin written in Kotlin utilising libraries provided by Paper, Adventure and Incendo.
 Available on request: [Cheese Hunt GitHub Repository](https://github.com/ByrtZ/CheeseHunt)